 They have a helpful beginner’s guide to the plugin as well.

 Keeping Translation Files Upgrade Safe

-When WordPress does an automatic update to a plugin, any custom translation files inside the plugin directory will be lost, so please backup your po and mo files.
-With that in mind, you may want to use one of the following alternative methods of keeping translations upgrade safe.
+When WordPress automatically updates a plugin, any custom translation files inside the plugin directory will be lost, so please backup your po and mo files.
+With that in mind, you may want to use one of the following alternative methods of keeping translation upgrade safe.

 Put Translations Inside the WP_LANG Directory

-You can put your .po and .mo files in the WP_LANG directory which will keep them safe from updates.
+You can put your .po and .mo files in the WP_LANG directory to keep them safe from updates.
 This is usually the wp-content/languages/ directory.